q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

         return self.colors
 ```
 * Method takes the pointer as canvas's pointer because we only use the pointer of VUI on `vui_part` only.
-* We edited the pointer to make it fit on our case.
-The swapping is require because we have pointer on (y, x) format mostly.
+* We edited the pointer to make it fit our case.
+The swapping is required because we have pointers in (y, x) format mostly.
 * We initialize `colors` from condition checks.
-* Since colors are chosed form dropdown, colors are stackked top to down.
-Hence find rows that divides colors.
+* Since colors are chosen from the drop-down, colors are stacked top to down.
+Hence find rows that divide colors.
-* If current pointer's x coordinate lies within any of color's row then the `color_count` is increased.
+* If the current pointer's x coordinate lies within any of the color's rows then the `color_count` is increased.
 * When `color_count` reaches `max_count` we change the pointer color and draw color.
-* We also have to change the window's color on those region where current color's position is.
+* We also have to change the window's color on that region where the current color's position is.

-### Method: Get window
+### Method: Get a window
 This method is called from other methods.
 ```python
     def get_window(self):